codewars/lambda-calculus/Justification.md

+# Why?

 ### @kazk wrote in July 2021

 Who's interested?
 What are you planning to do?
 Why do you think it's good for Codewars?

 Tell me why you guys are interested in it.
 Tell me why others might be interested in it.
 If it teaches them something new, that's a plus too.

+# Short answer

+It's good for programmers to know it, and people seem to realise that.
+It's also perceived as _fun_ to work with.
+People indeed _are_ gaining an increased understanding of computation, and _are_ applying that in other languages.

+Making it accessible and easy to work with ( ie, solve and author kata in ) can only grow the user base, and we aim to provide that accessibility and easiness - and we have fun doing it.
+We are also learning a ton doing it.

+What's good for subscribers is ultimately good for Codewars.

+# Supporting anecdotal evidence

 ### @Kacarott wrote in Jul 2021